Holiday Village

 No analysis available

-Multiple listings describe parking as something rented from the AOAO or resident manager rather than owned with the unit.
-There are no mentions of deeded or owned stalls, so parking is concluded to be non-deeded.
+Multiple listings explicitly describe parking as rentable from the association or resident manager rather than owned with the unit.
+There are no mentions of 'deeded' or 'owned' parking in the remarks.

 No analysis available